Old Frisian: Periodization

-The periods of the Frisian languages are traditionally divided into Pre–Old Frisian (before 1275), Old Frisian (1275–1550), Middle Frisian (1550–1800), and modern Frisian (1800–present), though these dates have varied among scholars.
-Trask, for example, puts the end of the Old Frisian period around 1600, while Han Nijdam suggests it ends about a hundred years earlier.
-Some scholars such as Germen de Haan have argued that there is no reason to demarcate them this way and that these periods are more in line with literary periods than linguistic change.
+The periods of the Frisian languages are traditionally divided into Pre–Old Frisian (before 1275), (Note: This period is also sometimes referred to as "Proto-Frisian" or "Common Frisian".)
+Old Frisian (1275–1550), Middle Frisian (1550–1800), and modern Frisian (1800–present), though these dates vary among scholars.
+R. L. Trask, for example, puts the end of the Old Frisian period around 1600, while Han Nijdam suggests it ends about a hundred years earlier.
+Some scholars, such as Germen de Haan, have argued that there is no reason to demarcate them this way and that these periods are more in line with literary periods than linguistic change.
 Despite its name, Old Frisian was contemporary with Middle Dutch, Middle English, and both Middle High and Middle Low German, though there is some overlap with Old Norse.
+In general, Old Frisian manuscripts are notably conservative despite their later date.

 According to De Haan, what is referred to as "Old Frisian" should really be called "Middle Frisian" and what is called "Middle Frisian" should be referred to as "Early Modern Frisian".
 De Haan argues that the current nomenclature is misleading and confusing because it incorrectly suggests that Old Frisian is contemporary with other "Old" Germanic languages such as Old English and Old Saxon.
-Alistair Campbell expressed similar views, arguing that the Frisian spoken between the 14th and 16th centuries are better described as "Middle Frisian".
+The British Old English scholar Alistair Campbell expressed similar views, arguing that the Frisian spoken between the 14th and 16th centuries is better described as "Middle Frisian".
 In some contexts, the term "Old Frisian" may also refer to what is called either "Pre–Old Frisian" or "Proto-Frisian", or both the Pre–Old Frisian and Old Frisian periods collectively.
-Frederik Hartmann, for example, cites Bremmer's analysis of Pre–Old Frisian sound changes but refers to the language as "Old Frisian".
-Bremmer argues that the origins of the "Old" terminology are based in clout for this period, stating that the view of those attempting to give it the "Old" appellation hope "its antiquity will add to its prestige" while acknowledging that the argument is functionally "arbitrary".
-Ultimately, Bremmer sides with the application of "Middle" to this period except for the two Rüstring codices based on vowel quality in unstressed syllables, itself based on agreed-upon criteria going back to the work of Jacob Grimm.
-(Note: This article uses the narrower definition of the form of the language spoken from around 1275 until around 1600 for consistency.)
+Frederik Hartmann, for example, cites Rolf Bremmer's analysis of Pre–Old Frisian sound changes but refers to the language as "Old Frisian".
+Old Frisian legal scholars typically view The Seventeen Statutes (Da Saunteen Kesta) as the first Old Frisian law text, though it is traditionally considered to be an early 11th-century text and at the very latest probably an early 13th-century one.

+Bremmer argues that the origins of the "Old" terminology are based on the perception that scholars who study older historical periods are held in higher esteem.
+He writes that the view of those attempting to give it the "Old" terminology hope that "its antiquity will add to its prestige", though he acknowledges that the nomenclature is functionally "arbitrary".
+Ultimately, Bremmer sides with the application of "Middle" to this period except for the two Riustring Codices – dated to c.
+1300 and 1327, respectively – based on vowel quality in unstressed syllables, itself based on agreed-upon criteria going back to the work of Jacob Grimm.